morelrep/morel-no-code-generator/README.md

    - The `email` and/or social media accounts to your site's.
    - The `jotform` link (create your free account at https://www.jotform.com/).
   > The Jorform account is to receive contributions from users
 6. **Wait for the site to build**.
-Go to the `actions` tab, and wait for the workflow run to turn green.
+Go to the `actions` tab, and wait for the workflow icon run to turn green.
 Sometimes GitHub gets slow.
 If it takes too long to build, or it fails, wait a couple of hours and edit the `_config.yml` file again to trigger the process.

 ![alt text](assets/img/tema/workflow.png)